PsychoLlama/timber-protocol/README.md

 This creates the operation log.

-Merging with other peers is as simple as a union between the two sets of operations.
+Merging with other peers is as simple as a union between two sets of operations.

 ### Checkpointing and Compaction